cheekstain/maze/DESIGN.md

 In *Exploration Mode*, avatars will explore the maze randomly, while leaving behind a “trail” of variables under `int strength`.
 The count begins at 0 and increments with every step.
 The program tags the current coordinate of the avatar in the `maze_struct` with `strength`, and tags the coordinate with its `avatar_id`.

 If, in its random exploration, an avatar meets the trail left by some other avatar, it will enter *Following Mode* and follow the trail in ascending order; in this way, the follower avatar is guaranteed to trace the path of the avatar that it follows.
-If the follower avatar encounters along its path the path of another avatar, it will switch its leader if and only if the new avatar is a leader of the avatar that it currently follows.
+If the follower avatar encounters along its path the path of another avatar, it will switch its leader if and only if the new avatar is a somewhere above its current following chain.

 When all but one avatar is following another avatar (indicating that all avatars are in a “train” of sorts), the only avatar that remains a leader will stop its random exploration and backtrack until it meets another avatar.